 Pilgrim Cat by Carole Antoinette Peacock and illustrated by Doris Ettinger (Albert Whitman 2004) is prose, and it does not read as well as Tattered Sails.
 But it does provide a different perspective on Thanksgiving by telling the story of traveling on the Mayflower, settling in Plymouth, working, and celebrating the first Thanksgiving through the perspective of a girl who adopts the ship’s cat.
 The young girl Faith Barrett gets ill, and the cat helps comfort her.
 As Squanto teaches her to plant corn, the cat sneaks some of the fish from his bucket.
 Although the book is full of historic details, it comes across as a story about a girl and her cat, a nicely accessible way of approaching history.

 There are many, many more picture books and chapter books about the Pilgrims and Thanksgiving.
-These are the most intriguing historical choices for those wanting to approach the events from a historical perspective.
+To me, these that I’ve mentioned are the most intriguing historical choices for those wanting to approach the events from a historical perspective.
 Here are two more higher-level books.

 Hands-on Pilgrims Activities